Center conditions: pull back of differential equations: Introduction

 then the point $p$ is called a \emph{center singularity}.
-The closure of the set of algebraic foliations of fixed degree $d$ with at least one center in $\mathcal{F}(d)$, which is denoted by $\mathcal{M}(d)$, is an algebraic subset of $\mathcal{F}(d)$ (see for instance, \cite{12} and \cite{10}).
-Identifying irreducible components of $\mathcal{M}(d)$ is the center condition problem in the context of polynomial differential equations on the real plane.
-The complete classification of irreducible components of $\mathcal{M}(2)$ is done by H. Dulac in \cite{4} (see also \cite{2} p.601).
-This classification gives applications on the number of limit cycles in the context of polynomial differential equations on the real plane.
-Ilyashenko in \cite{9}, by computing tangent space at some smooth points of the space of Hamiltonian foliations $\mathcal{F}(df)$, $ f\in\mathbb{C}[x,y]_{\leq d+1} $, proved the following: \begin{theo} The space of Hamiltonian foliations of degree $d$ forms an irreducible component of $\mathcal{M}(d)$. \end{theo} H. Movasati in \cite{14}, by computing the tangent cone $\mathcal{M}(d)$ at a special point proved the following: \begin{theo} The space of $\mathcal{L}(d_1,d_2,\cdots,d_s)$ of logarithmic foliations
+The closure of the set of algebraic foliations of fixed degree $d$ with at least one center in $\mathcal{F}(d)$, which is denoted by $\mathcal{M}(d)$, is an algebraic subset of $\mathcal{F}(d)$ (see for instance, \cite{14} and \cite{12}).
+Identifying irreducible components of $\mathcal{M}(d)$ is the center problem in the context of polynomial differential equations in the real plane.
+The complete classification of irreducible components of $\mathcal{M}(2)$ is done by H. Dulac in \cite{5} (see also \cite[p.601]{3}).
+This classification has applications to Hilbert's 16th problem.
+Ilyashenko in \cite{10}, by computing tangent space at some smooth points of the space of Hamiltonian foliations $\mathcal{F}(df)$, $ f\in\mathbb{C}[x,y]_{\leq d+1} $, proved the following: \begin{theo} The space of Hamiltonian foliations of degree $d$ forms an irreducible component of $\mathcal{M}(d)$. \end{theo} H. Movasati in \cite{16}, by computing the tangent cone of $\mathcal{M}(d)$ at a special point proved the following: \begin{theo} The space of $\mathcal{L}(d_1,d_2,\cdots,d_s)$ of logarithmic foliations

 is an irreducible component of $\mathcal{M}(d)$. \end{theo} Let $\mathcal{P}(a,n)$ be the set of foliation